Burhan077/DataCleaning/README.md

 # DataCleaning.
-Automatic code that cleans data.
+Automatic program that cleans data.

 This repository contains the core components of the project focused on Automatic Data Cleaning.